Overview

 Host Replicas & Frame Capture

 The renderer has Python replicas on the desktop, and the firmware exposes a deterministic capture endpoint that renders any requested simulation time on demand.
-The product video is 1,080 frames pulled this way — marketing material that doubles as a frame-exact test rig.
+The product video is rendered frame-by-frame this way: marketing material that doubles as a frame-exact test rig.

 Robustness